I am fed up… what can we do to help us through challenging times?

 Thanks to my meditation practice, to my insight into my own thoughts, my ability to take a step back from my experience, I am more than fine.
 But that took practice, and continues to need practice.
 Sitting in meditation, doing yoga moves (although very limited right now), enjoying the small things, and allowing myself to feel what I feel – because I do.

 All good.
-Right now, it’s 5.30pm and time for a glass of wine – because that also helps!
+Right now, it’s 5.30pm and time for a glass of wine – because that can also help!